kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 - Run node `index.ts` with no further flags.
 - Node will strip out the types using a version of swc, then run the resulting code.
 - Node will not typecheck your files when it runs them.

+> In TypeScript 5.8, the flag `--erasableSyntaxOnly` marks enums, namespaces and class parameter properties as errors.
+These pieces of syntax are not considered erasable.
+"Erasable" syntax means that the syntax can be deleted without the runtime behaviour being affected.